A free short story (read only) for you to enjoy. Warning Adult reading content.

 He replied.
 “I don’t know mate.
 She has just got her moods on again.
 I just had to get out of the house.”

 The next day it was work again for Peter and just before he was about to leave the house his mother’s reason for her moods became apparent.
-She stopped Peter leaving and said.
+She stopped Peter leaving and said sharply.
 “You do know that Dawn is pregnant again?”

 To which he just replied totally shocked.
 “No!” and thought she was joking and asked why she said this.

 His mother then said.
-“That while you were at college last night that Dawn’s father had turned up at the house and told her the news.”
+“That while you were at college last night.
+Dawn’s father had turned up at the house and told her the news.”

 Peter had to leave as he would be late for work as my dad’s patience was wearing thin with him and his attitude to work.
 So this amazing conversation was quickly cut short and he went to work confused at this news.